Prag8855/aab/content/guides/fragebogen-zur-steuerlichen-erfassung.md

 If you are [starting a business in Germany](/guides/start-a-business-in-germany), get a [tax advisor](/guides/english-speaking-steuerberater-berlin).
 They make your life much easier.
 They are hard to find, but they let you focus on running your business.

-To [renew your freelance visa](/guides/renew-german-freelance-visa), you need a tax advisor.
+You need a tax advisor to [renew your freelance visa](/guides/renew-german-freelance-visa).
 They must stamp some of your application documents.
 If you can't find a tax advisor, use [Tax Germany](/out/taxgermany) for this.

 **[List of English-speaking tax advisors ➞](/guides/english-speaking-steuerberater-berlin)**